costarc/MSXPi/README.md

 - Setup Rapsberry Pi with the server-side software (Raspberry Pi SD Card)
 - Setup MSX with the client side software (MSX SD Card or disk)

-Step 1: The easier way to setup the Raspberry Pi is to download the SD CARD image from a MSXPi release - latest image for interface release v0.8.2 and v1.0 can be found under: https://github.com/costarc/MSXPi/releases/download/v1.0.1.20200905.001/MSXPiv1.0Rev0_b20200905.001_SDCard_vhd.zip
+Step 1: The easier way to setup the Raspberry Pi is to download the SD CARD image from a MSXPi release - latest image for interface release v1.0.1 which can be found under: <coming soon>

 The login user and password are the default for Raspbian: